 A leg of lamb is one of the quintessential splurgy cuts of meat that are featured in many a holiday celebration.
 If you are lucky and keep your eyes open, you can often find them on sale during the holidays.
-Check the online circulars of your favorite markets, or if you have a butcher in town you may want to ask him or her to alert you when leg of lamb goes on sale.
+Check the online circulars of your favorite markets, or if you have a butcher in town, you may want to ask them to alert you when leg of lamb goes on sale.
 The love in my family’s eyes, however, makes any splurge worth it.

 How to Cook Leg of Lamb: A leg of lamb is a quintessential starring main dish featured in many a holiday celebration.Tweet This

-That way the outside will not cook too quickly before the inside has a chance to lose the chill and cook.
-Yes, of course the outside will be browner and more cooked than the inside; that’s intentional.
+When you take the leg of lamb out of the fridge and warm up a bit, the outside will not cook too quickly before the inside has a chance to lose the chill and cook.
+Yes, of course, the outside will be browner and more cooked than the inside; that’s intentional.
 But bringing the meat to room temp before roasting will prevent a too-overcooked exterior or too-raw interior.

 Choose The Cooking Temperature Wisely

 There are different schools of thought on this.
-Some people sear the lamb first, some cook it slow and steady, some switch from high to low heat during the roasting process.
-All of these methods can work very well; make sure you find a recipe from a reliable source and follow it precisely.
+Some people sear the lamb first, some cook it slow and steady, and some switch from high to low heat during the roasting process.
+All of these methods can work very well; make sure you find a recipe from a reliable source (there are a few below!) and follow it precisely.
 And make sure the oven is fully preheated to the temperature you chose before putting the meat in.

 - ThermoPro Ultra Fast Thermocouple Digital Instant Read Thermometer